krisrandall/cordova-icon-and-splash/README.md

 # cordova-icon-and-splash

-Addapted from '[cordov-icon](https://www.npmjs.com/package/cordova-splash)' by AlexDisler but updated to do both icon and splash and also up to date with 2020 phones.
+Automatic icon and splash page creation for Cordova apps.

+Create an `icon.png` and `splash.png` in the root folder of your Cordova project and use cordova-icon-and-splash to automatically create all the needed image assets for your iOS and Android project.

 ----

 <img src="cordova-icon-resize.png"/>

-Automatic icon resizing for Cordova.
-Create an icon in the root folder of your Cordova project and use cordova-icon to automatically resize and copy it for all the platforms your project supports (currenty works with iOS, Android, Windows 10 and OSX).
+Adapted from '[cordov-icon](https://www.npmjs.com/package/cordova-splash)' by AlexDisler but updated to do both icon and splash and also up to date with 2020 phones.

 ### Installation